-No. 65: The pricing of acquired intangibles
+No. 65: The pricing and cash flow profile of acquired intangibles

 Year: 2021